-This Confidential Non-Nuclear Weapons Data Information Group1 Protection Profile, hereafter called CNNWDPP, specifies a set of security functional and assurance requirements for the NNSA Confidential National Security Information Information Group and the Information Technology (IT) products used to create, store, process, disseminate information in this Information Group.
+This Confidential Restricted Data, Sigmas 1 through 13 Information Group1 Protection Profile, hereafter called CRD113PP, specifies a set of security functional and assurance requirements for the NNSA Confidential Restricted Data, Sigmas 1 through 13 Information Group and the Information Technology (IT) products used to create, store, process, disseminate information in this information group.

-This section contains document management and overview information necessary to describe the Protection Profile (PP) for use in the National Nuclear Security Administration (NNSA).
-The PP identification provides the labeling and descriptive information necessary to identify, catalogue, register, and cross-reference a PP. The PP overview summarizes the profile in narrative form and provides sufficient information for a potential user to determine whether the PP is of interest.
+This section contains document management and overview information necessary to register the Protection Profile (PP) in the National Nuclear Security Administration (NNSA) Protection Profile library.
+The PP identification provides the labeling and descriptive information necessary to identify, catalogue, register, and cross- reference a PP. The PP overview summarizes the profile in narrative form and provides sufficient information for a potential user to determine whether the PP is of interest.
 The overview can also be used as a standalone abstract for PP catalogues and registers.
-The conventions section provides an explanation of how this document is organized and the terms section gives a basic definition of terms that are specific to this PP.
+The conventions section provides an explanation of how this document is organized and the terms section gives a basic definition of terms that are specific to this PP.PP Identification